TaylorJadin/jadin.me/content/posts/2022/09/notes-on-direct-ssh-access-to-reclaim-cloud-nodes/index.md

 passwd
 ```

-Finally, I had to enable password authentication as this particular node's SSH config was not set to allow password logins.
+Finally I had to enable password authentication, as this particular node's SSH config was not set to allow password logins.
 I had to edit the `/etc/ssh/sshd_config` file and find this line near the bottom of the file:
 ```
 PasswordAuthentication no
 ```